‘HARD CRAFT’ - Volkswagen Crafter Range Independent New Review (Ref:9438)

 Car and Driving’s Independent New Review of the Volkswagen Crafter Range.

-There are many large vans that claim to be all things to all people but Volkswagen's much improved Crafter comes closer than most, as Jonathan Crouch reports.
+There are many large vans that claim to be all things to all people but Volkswagen's much improved Crafter comes closer than most.
+Jonathan Crouch drives it.

 Ten Second Review